RAC-Git-Hub/customer_banking/README.md

 ## The Challenge
 This project involves the creation of a customer banking system that will allow the end user to calculate and track balance and earned interest in their savings and cd accounts.
-The user will be first promtped to enter their starting balance for their savings account, then enter the interst rate for savings account, then to provide the sesied maturity period to calculate the earned interest.
-This system will return the customer's updated balance and earned interest for the given maturity period with values calculated to the two decimla places and the thousandths.
+The user will be first prompted to enter the starting balance of their savings account, then enter the interest rate for savings account, then to provide the desired maturity period to calculate the earned interest.
+This system will return the customer's updated balance and earned interest for the given maturity period with values calculated to the two decimal places and the thousandths.
 The above process will be repeated for customer's cd account.
 ## Getting Started
 Before starting this assignment, make sure the user has a GitHub account, and